Confidaunt/quartz_NystarRetired/content/People/Mars DeWinter.md

 Cause: None
 draft: false
 ---
-Summary:
-"Rubi"

-A leading suspect of the attack on [[Jessamine Hypatia]].
-Benecio dismissed her as a probably suspect because Hypatia was still alive.
+She goes by Rubi.
+A leading suspect of the attack on [[Jessamine Hypatia]]. [[Benecio Plutok Rudamente|Benecio]] dismissed her as a probably suspect because Hypatia was still alive.

-Appearance:

-First Met:

-Last Met: